Schools and Colleges

 Key stage 3-5

-This teachers’ resource is designed for use in the gallery or the classroom and explores key themes and drawing techniques in the exhibition David Hockney: Drawing from Life.
-The resource includes discussion points and drawing activities to promote critical thinking and making in response to Hockney’s portraits of himself and his close friends and family.
+Amend to: The resource includes discussion points and drawing activities to promote critical thinking and making in response to Hockney’s portraits of himself and his close friends and family.
+This resource was created for the exhibition David Hockney: Drawing from Life, and the activities are suitable for the classroom or independent work.

 More for schools